staurostav/ping_pong_game/README.md

 # ping_pong_game
-a quick pingpong game test for fun and learning. this game was so made for fun
+a quick pingpong game test for fun and learning. this game was so made for fun.